nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 |*Figure 8 - `delete` Command*|

 ## Clearing the data: `clear`
-Clears all the data within the application
+Clears and deletes all the data within the application
 - Format: `clear`
+  - Any user input after `clear` is ignored
+    - `clear 12345 john` is the same as `clear`

+> :warning: **Warning:** This deletes all data for the application irreversibly.
+Ensure you save a copy of the data if you intend to restore it at a later date.

 ## Exit the application: `exit`
 Exits the program.